Nutrients is the general term given to certain compounds

 AST offers NATA accredited nutrient analyses in soils, sediments, and biosolids.
 The tests on offer are similar to the waters suite: Ammonia, Nitrate, Nitrite, Nitrate + Nitrite, Total Kjeldahl Nitrogen, Total Nitrogen, Total Phosphorus, Bicarbonate extractable phosphorus, and water extractable Phosphorus.

 We offer potassium chloride (KCl) extractions (1:10 or 1:5) or water extractions (1:10 or 1:5) for the nitrogen species, and bicarbonate extractions (1:100) or water extractions for phosphorous.
 The total nutrients analysis process comprises a high temperature acid-digest (Kjeldahl) followed by flow injection (FIA) automated colourimetric analysis.
-Other methodology may be accommodated or tailored for your specific requirements, please contact us if tailored analyses may of use to your testing program.
+Other methodology may be accommodated or tailored for your specific requirements, please contact us if tailored analyses may be of use to your testing program.

 Reporting limits for soil/sediment analytes vary, depending on the moisture content of the sample.
 Samples can be taken in glass sample jars and kept chilled while in transit to the laboratory.